RIKEN-RCCS/lens3/v2/doc/design.md

 ## Access Authorization Checks

 Lens3's check is minimal.
 It is by readable/writable.
-A permission of acces-keys is R/W and a permition of buckets is R/W.  It judges operations as reads for http GET and writes for http PUT/POST.
+A permission of access-keys is R/W and a permission of buckets is R/W.  It judges operations as reads for http GET and writes for http PUT/POST.

 Lens3 forwards requests to the backend S3 server by signing with the